darkBuddha/nibbler-macos/README.md

 * adds Nibbler version to `package.json`, so the "about" window shows the correct version instead of `1.0.0`, makes it easier to see if you are running the latest version
 * HQ icon from Nibbler project
 * keeps old Nibbler installation if it exists, so you can easily switch back to it if needed
+* cleans up after itself, so you don't have to worry about old files or dependencies